Rules of the Competition

 The winner of the European Charlemagne Youth Prize will be selected in a two-step process.

-First step: national juries consisting of at least two Members of the European Parliament (MEPs) and one representative of youth organizations will select one national winner from each of the 28 member states by 3 March 2014.
+First step: national juries consisting of at least two Members of the European Parliament (MEPs) and one representative of a youth organisation will select one national winner from each of the 28 member states by 13 March 2015.

-Second step: the European jury, consisting of three MEPs and the President of the European Parliament and four representatives of the Foundation of the International Charlemagne Prize of Aachen will select the winner from the 28 projects submitted by national juries by 17 April 2014.
+Second step: the European jury, consisting of three MEPs, the President of the European Parliament and four representatives of the Foundation of the International Charlemagne Prize of Aachen will select the winner from the 28 projects submitted by national juries by 23 April 2015.

 The decision of the European jury is final.
 The jury reserves a right to reject any entry that does not comply with the requirements of the competition.